CDR Assessment Help

 For work experience proof (2.4.1 & 2.4.2), submit documents in English.
 If translated, include both the original and an authorised translation.

-a.
-Standard competency demonstration report Assessment
+1. Standard competency demonstration report Assessment

 b.
 Relevant Skilled Employment Assessment